alexserra98/KD_Tree/README.md

 - picking round-robin an axis
 - select the median point over that axis
 - reiterate on the two halves at the left and right of the selected point The algorithm stops when the region of the spaces that the program is parsing contains only one point.
+The output consist in a graphical representations of the tree and time elapsed during the computation
 ## Parallelization
 ### MPI
 The parallelization of the serial algorithm through the MPI interface consists